Introduction to the Teradata PPI

 PARTITION BY RANGE_N (MyDate BETWEEN DATE ‘2014-01-01’ AND DATE ‘2020-12-31’ EACH INTERVAL ‘1’ DAY, NO RANGE, UNKNOWN);

-The UNKNOWN partition holds rows with NULL values in the partition expression.
+The UNKNOWN partition contains rows that have NULL values in the partition expression.

 CREATE TABLE <TABLE>